ilkkamtk/JavaScript-english/assignments.md

     ]
     ```
     - The program asks for the number of voters.
     - The program asks each voter in turn who they will vote for.
-Voter shoud enter candidate name.
+Voter should enter candidate name.
 If the voter enters an empty value instead of the voting number, it will be interpreted as an empty vote.
     - The program announces the name of the winner and the results by printing it to the console:
     ```text
     The winner is pamela with 3 votes.